jakem4468bf/ai-security-agent/README.md

 #### Step 3: Install Kagent
 Install the Kagent CLI and deploy Kagent to the cluster in the `kagent` namespace.
 Wait for the controller to be ready.
+Note: Kagent CLI will not download directly without chocolatey on windows.
+Install it from Chocolatey.org.

 #### Step 4: Create ModelConfig for Ollama
 Apply the `modelconfig.yaml` to configure Kagent to use Ollama as the LLM provider.